Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 ## Features

-This section describes functionality of Dasharo Tools Suite.
+This section describes the functionality of the Dasharo Tools Suite.
 These are:

 * [Dasharo zero-touch initial deployment](#dasharo-zero-touch-initial-deployment),
 * [HCL Report](#hcl-report),